 Subverted in a Jack in the Box commercial where a guy in a lab coat rattles off a bunch of preposterous health claims about cheesy fries on a tv screen being watched by the Jack character and a suit.
 When Jack asks the suit where he found this guy, the suit replies, "Tobacco company."

-Most recently, retired American football player Michael Strahan has been doing "Trust me, I've sent people to the doctor".
+Retired American football player Michael Strahan has been doing "Trust me, I've sent people to the doctor".

 Many Male Enhancement ads combine this with Hot Scientist.
 According to her, 66% of men can't satisfy!
 Wait but she's not a doct- hey boobs.